pbasyal/Football-News-Scraper-WebApp/README.md

-# WebScrappingNews
+# WebScrappingNews Web-App
 #README:

+## Technologies:
+* Python web scraper script.
+* Django & Jinja & Sqlite3
+* Html, Css, Js
+* Bootstrap

-Python script using BeautifulSoup, urllib.request and smtplib to:
+### Python script using BeautifulSoup, urllib.request:
 - Make a request from a given website, in this case, a portuguese sports news website.
-- Use BeautifulSoup to retrieve html elements from the site.
+- Use BeautifulSoup to retrieve elements from the site.
 - Filter those elements using a keyword based method (see: listOfWords data structure)
-- Send the title and the body of the news by e-mail, with smtplib.

-Notes:
-Make sure that your e-mail account has the option to allow less secure connections.
+- Store the data in order to show it in the Django web app

+### Django web app:
+- Get's the filtered news, and displays them.
+- News are clickable.
+When you open them you can see the details and related photos.